-Office of Contract Compliance (OCC) shall mean the Office of Contract Compliance in the City of Memphis.
+Office of contract compliance (OCC) means the office of contract compliance in the City of Memphis.

-Owned or ownership: In determining whether a potential SBE is Owned by one or more Economically Disadvantaged Persons, OCC will consider all of the facts in the record, viewed as a whole, including without limitation the following:
+Owned or ownership.
+In determining whether a potential SBE is owned by one or more economically disadvantaged persons, the OCC will consider all of the facts in the record, viewed as a whole, including, without limitation, the following:

-(1) OCC shall deem the Owner of a business enterprise to be whoever possesses at least 51 percent of the business enterprise.
-There may be more than one Owner.

-- (a) In the case of a corporation, such individual(s) must possess at least 51 percent of the each class of voting stock outstanding and 51 percent of the aggregate of all stock outstanding. - (b) In the case of a partnership, such individual(s) must possess at least 51 percent of each class of partnership interest.
-Such Ownership must be reflected in the business enterprise's partnership agreement. - (c) In the case of a limited liability company, such individual(s) must possess at least 51 percent of each class of member interest. - (2) OCC must find that the individual(s) ownership is real, substantial, and continuing, going beyond pro forma ownership of the business enterprise as reflected in ownership documents.
-The individual(s) must enjoy the customary incidents of ownership, and share in the risks and profits commensurate with their ownership interests, as demonstrated by the substance, not merely the form, of arrangements.
+- The OCC shall deem the owner of a business enterprise to be whoever possesses at least 51 percent of the business enterprise.
+There may be more than one owner. - a.
+In the case of a corporation, such individual must possess at least 51 percent of the each class of voting stock outstanding and 51 percent of the aggregate of all stock outstanding. - b.
+In the case of a partnership, such individual must possess at least 51 percent of each class of partnership interest.
+Such ownership must be reflected in the business enterprise's partnership agreement. - c.
+In the case of a limited liability company, such individual must possess at least 51 percent of each class of member interest. - 2.
+The OCC must find that the individual's ownership is real, substantial, and continuing, going beyond pro forma ownership of the business enterprise as reflected in ownership documents.
+The individual must enjoy the customary incidents of ownership, and share in the risks and profits commensurate with their ownership interests, as demonstrated by the substance, not merely the form, of arrangements.